souharda7/huffman-compressor/README.md

-# 📦 Universal Huffman File Compressor
+# 🗜️ Huffman Text Compressor

-A full-stack web application built with Python and Streamlit that performs lossless data compression using the Huffman Encoding algorithm.
+A full-stack web application built with Python and Streamlit that performs lossless text compression using the classic **Huffman Encoding** algorithm.

-Unlike basic text compressors, this tool operates at the **byte-level (8-bit)**, meaning it can ingest, analyze, and compress *any* uncompressed raw file type by building an optimal prefix code tree based on the frequency of raw byte values.
+This tool analyzes the frequency of characters in a given text, builds an optimal binary prefix tree, and encodes the data to significantly reduce its file size compared to standard 8-bit character encoding.

+# Deployment link: textcompressor.streamlit.app

-## ✨ Features
+## Features

-* **Universal Byte-Level Compression:** Reads files as raw byte arrays, allowing for the compression of highly redundant data files (Log files, raw `.bmp` images, large unminified codebases, etc.).
+* **Text-Based Compression:** Paste raw text or upload a `.txt` file to instantly generate a compressed binary payload.
-* **Lossless Decompression:** 100% accurate file reconstruction using custom-generated JSON metadata dictionaries.
+* **Lossless Decompression:** 100% accurate text reconstruction using custom-generated JSON metadata dictionaries.
 * **Interactive Web Interface:** A clean, dual-tab UI built with Streamlit for seamless file uploading, processing, and downloading.
-* **Real-Time Analytics:** Calculates and displays original size, compressed size, and total space saved.
+* **Real-Time Analytics:** Calculates and displays the original bit size, compressed bit size, and the total space saved as a percentage.
-* **Metadata Handling:** Automatically manages padding bits and binary mapping structures required for standard file compression workflows.
+* **Under the Hood:** Automatically manages bit-padding and binary-to-byte array conversions required for standard file compression workflows.

 ## 🛠️ Technology Stack